Lian Tran

 Lian Tran (born 19 July 2002) is a Dutch tennis player.

 Tran has a career-high singles ranking by the WTA of 329, achieved on 14 July 2025, and a best doubles ranking of world No. 174, achieved on 13 October 2025.

 Tran has a career-high ITF juniors ranking of No. 303, achieved on 31 December 2018.

 Her family is originally from Vietnam.
 Her older sister Demi Tran is also a tennis player.
 They moved to the Netherlands with their family at a young age.
 She started playing tennis at the age of four with the guidance of her family.

 Career

-Tran won her first W75 title at the 2024 Kyotec Open in the doubles draw, partnering with Alevtina Ibragimova.In the singles draw, they came from the qualifiers and advanced to the semifinals.
-In the semifinals, she was defeated by Swiss Céline Naef in two sets.
+Tran won her first W75 title at the 2024 Kyotec Open in the doubles draw, partnering with Alevtina Ibragimova.
+In the singles draw, she came from the qualifiers and advanced to the semifinals where she was defeated by Swiss Céline Naef, in two sets.

-In 2025, played the last round of qualification for a WTA 250 at 2025 SP Open – Singles, losing to Miriana Tona.
+In 2025, Tran reached the last round of qualification for a WTA 250 at the SP Open, losing there to Miriana Tona.